Contagion Cultures Lecture Series: Kyle Hanniman

 Brief Biography

-Michael Murphy is a Buchanan Postdoctoral Fellow in the Department of Political Studies.
+Michael Murphy is a Buchanan Postdoctoral Fellow in the Department of Political Studies and a Digital Policy Hub Fellow at the Centre for International Governance Innovation (Waterloo).
 He completed his PhD at the University of Ottawa and received an MA in the Collaborative Political and Legal Thought Program at 成人大片.

 Research Interests